canopas/group-track-android/CONTRIBUTING.md

   * not marked as `starter` or `help wanted` (these might stick around for a while, in general, as they're intended to be available)
   * no explicit messages in the comments asking for it to be left open
   * does not belong to a milestone
-* Leave a message when closing saying "Cleaning up stale issue.
+* Leave a message when closing saying "Cleaning up the stale issue.
 Please reopen or ping us if and when you're ready to resume this.

 Merge Pull Requests
 ----------------------------------------------------------